Why study at the Faculty of Communication, Culture and Society

-The USI Faculty of Communication Sciences offers quality educational programmes in which different disciplines and perspectives engage to respond to the great challenges of communication, culture and society, including the global interconnection of digital technologies, the convergence of different languages, cultures, ideologies and religions, and the need to rethink a memory for the future.
+The USI Faculty of Communication, Culture and Society offers quality educational programmes in which different disciplines and perspectives engage to respond to the great challenges of communication, culture and society, including the global interconnection of digital technologies, the convergence of different languages, cultures, ideologies and religions, and the need to rethink a memory for the future.

 A unique integration of organizational, business and humanistic disciplines makes it possible to deal with communication - an increasingly strategic phenomenon - in its fundamental components and dynamics, as well as in its professional applications, like in the media, public institutions and businesses, and in specific sectors such as health, fashion, tourism or finance.
 In the fields of Italian language, literature, and culture, and of philosophy, the classics and the foundations of thought become a privileged key to access the present and to understand and manage complexity.

 In each study curricula students can develop solid skills and at the same time the habit to think in a critical, creative and systemic way.
 Moreover, through projects and case studies their project and collaboration skills are fostered, not only in the classroom, but also by applying theory in the field, at companies and institutions.